RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #671, #672

+Refactored the code and enter commands to use the new moderator abstraction and the giveaway repo.
+Shrinking the code down to less than 50 lines.

 ## #669, #670

 Was going to push up new giveaway code, but realized it wouldn't pass linting so